Sheppsu/Sheppsu/README.md

 ### Welcome to my profile

 I have been programming since around 2017, and am self-taught.
-My most used languages are Python and Lua.
-I used a lot of Lua in making Roblox games (was for about 2 years) and Python to explore various areas of programming (was the first language I learned).

-I know a decent amount of css, html, Java, C, C#, and little bit of Javascript and SQL.
+The first programming language I learned was **Python**, which I still use today the most.
+I like Python because it makes it easy to explore various areas of programing.

+For about two years I also use **Lua** in making Roblox games.

+I took an AP CS class in which I used **Java** for one school semester, though I haven't done much else with it.

+I've used **C#** several times in various random projects, so I have a bit of experience with it.

+I know basic **SQL** from working with databases like sqlite and mysql in various projects.

+I've done a good bit of website development for several projects, so I have a decent amount of experience with **html**, **css** and **web javascript**.

+### Activity

 I usually just work on whatever I feel like and I learn something new every time.